Service members should consider rebutting or appealing a negative military evaluation to avoid lasting effects on their careers.

 or the more general boards such as:

 - The Board for Correction of Naval Records (BCNR)

 - The Board for Correction of Military Records (BCMR)

-If you or someone you know may receive or has received a referred evaluation, contact the experienced professionals at Crisp and Associates to get a free consultation about your options.
+If you or someone you know may receive or may have already received a referred evaluation, contact the experienced professionals at Crisp and Associates for a free consultation about your options.